AdibaSjd/week-6-weather-api/README.md

 # week-6-weather-api

-Customer asked for a page that allows them to search up allocation and receive data about weather for the next five days
+Customer asked for a page that allows them to search up a location and receive data about weather for the next five days
 ## User Story

 - As a developer I want a page that is interactive using Java Script to allow users to search up a location and retrieve weather data